Introduction to Bacon & the Art of Living

 March 1891

 It is Sunday.
 I arrived in a small town with Andreas and his dad on Friday.
-The plan to go away this weekend was made long before I arrived, and I insisted that they leave the plans unchanged.
-Since I got to Denmark, I have wanted to write but have been unable.
+The Østergaard family made plans to go away this weekend long before I arrived, and I insisted that they leave the plans unchanged.
+Going away with them allowed me time to write.
+I have so much to tell you.
 My first week was monumental.
 This week, in a way, I achieved everything we’d set out to accomplish on this journey.
+Uncle Jeppe divided my training in this meat plant into two parts.
+There is a lecture every morning before I start my work in the factory.
 It all came together in one volcanic lecture by Jeppe on Friday.

 I expected a slow introduction to the art of curing bacon on the scale the Danes do it.
-I was completely wrong!
+I was wrong!
 Right at the outset, on my first day at Uncle Jeppe’s curing plant, I saw in operation exactly what I set out for when I left Cape Town.
 I now sit by the window in my small hotel room, looking out onto the main street of the beautiful town from where I am writing to you.
-(1) I am supposed to be celebrating but instead, I am very tired.
+(1) I am supposed to be celebrating, but I am tired.
 I can exhale for the first time since I conceptualized Woodys.
 The fact that I travelled to Denmark first when my main aim was to learn about the English curing of hams and bacon weighed on my mind.
 Was it an unnecessary detour?
-Now I am convinced that I am in exactly the right place where my goal is coming to fruition.
+Now, I am convinced that I am in exactly the right place where my goal is coming to fruition.
+It is as if an invisible hand is guiding my actions.
+The feeling is surreal!
 The system of curing they use is known as the Danish system.
 Some call it tank curing, while others refer to it as Mild Curing, and it relies on what they refer to as “the live brine system” or the mother brine.

-The most noticeable difference between the bacon my dad cured on my grandparent’s farm and Uncle Jeppes Danish cured bacon is that the Danish bacon is pale.
-In this way, my dad’s bacon looked far more appealing, but the Danish bacon is safer and lasts longer.
-It is stunningly obvious how we make bacon in the Cape and how it’s done in Denmark is different.
+The most noticeable difference between the bacon my dad cured on my grandparents’ farm and Uncle Jeppes’ Danish cured bacon is that the Danish bacon is pale.
+My dad’s bacon looked far more appealing, but the Danish bacon is safer and lasts longer.
+How we make bacon in the Cape is according to ancient traditions, but how it’s done in Denmark is different.
 All this became apparent and was resolved completely within the first week of my stay in Denmark!

 The Industrialisation of Bacon

 I walked up the stairs to the second story of his very industrial-looking factory.
-In his office, I settled in the chair in front of his large desk.
+In his office, I settled in the chair before his large desk.
 He sat forward in his creaking chair and folded his hands in front of him.
 He spoke with a heavy Danish accent.
-“You will find very few places on earth that cure their bacon the way we do in this factory.
-Ya, in Denmark, you will, but in no other land except in Irland.
+“You will find very few places on earth that cure their bacon as we do in this factory.
+Ya, in Denmark, you will, but in no other land except in Ireland.
 It is also true that the new system of producing bacon yields pale bacon!
-How you ended up coming here, yes, of course, is a mystery.
-You could not have known what I am about to tell you.
+How you came here, yes, of course, is a mystery.
+You could not have known what I was about to tell you.
 Few people do.
 You came here because your ancestors hail from Denmark, and a spice guy in Johannesburg talked you into it.
 You said you met the spice trader purely by accident?
-Events brought you to Denmark which has nothing to do with bacon curing and you had no idea that Denmark is the best place to learn this.
+Events brought you to Denmark, which has nothing to do with bacon curing, and you had no idea that Denmark is the best place to learn this.
 It is remarkable!”

 Uncle Jeppe continued.
 “There is only one other place on earth where they cure bacon in the way we do, and that is in Ireland.
 The reason for this is quite simple.
 The invention is Irish!”

 I was most intrigued!
 “The very early details are sketchy, but here is how I understood the development to have happened.
 “The man responsible for the invention was a young chemist, William Oake.
 It is reported that he was from Ulster in Northern Ireland.
-I was told by friends that the earliest mention of mild cured bacon, as it became known, came from Antrim, Northern Ireland, as far back as 1837.
-It is fair to conjecture that the invention did not happen far from there or at a much earlier time.
+Friends told me that the earliest mention of mild cured bacon, as it became known, came from Antrim, Northern Ireland, as far back as 1837.
+It is fair to conjecture that the invention did not happen far from there or much earlier.
 Probably in the early 1830s.
 Antrim is in Ulster.
 The primary objective of the work around bacon in the 1800s also did not focus on colour, but on preservation and nutrition – the exact two key considerations that were probably the motivation for the earliest curing, going back possibly millions of years ago and definitely hundreds of thousands of years ago.”

 The Timing of Oake’s Invention

-Even more so than in many other areas in Ireland.
-Liebig continued his work with his journal until his death in 1873.
-It means that Oake’s invention took place in the most foundational years of the science of chemistry, at a time when chemists started to stand on their own two feet, as it were, and were not only seen as servants of the medical profession and in an area where Liebig was well known and highly regarded.
-Von Liebig was himself, of course, stationed at Giessen in Germany.
+Oake’s invention took place in these most foundational years of the science of chemistry, at a time when chemists started to stand on their own two feet, as it were, and were not only seen as servants of the medical profession and in an area where Liebig was well known and highly regarded.
+Von Liebig was himself, of course, stationed at Giessen in Germany but his reach was global.

 Most of the students of Liebig became giants in the field, and Thomas Thomson (1773-1852) was no exception.
-He supported Dalton’s atomic theory and visited Dalton in Manchester on 26 Aug.
-1804, when Dalton gave him an account of the new theory, which he introduced into the third edition of his ‘System’ published in 1807.
+He supported Dalton’s atomic theory and visited Dalton in Manchester on 26 August 1804, when Dalton gave him an account of the new theory, which he introduced into the third edition of his ‘System’ published in 1807.
 This was the first detailed public announcement of the theory, as Dalton did not publish his ‘New System of Chemical Philosophy’ until 1808.
-“After the publication of the second part of the first volume of Dalton’s work in 1810, Thomson issued a long series of papers (Annals of Phil.
-1813–14) in which the atomic theory was applied to elucidate the composition of a very large number of compounds.
-These contributed largely to making the theory known, especially on the continent of Europe.”
-(Wikisource) Thomson would undoubtedly have been an influential figure in the life of young Oake.
-If not directly, then indirectly through Thomas Andrews, who was probably the most important Chemist in Ireland at the time.
-He studied under Thomas Thomson, and “in 1830, he travelled to Paris, where he became acquainted with many of the leading French chemists and spent a short time in the laboratory of Dumas.”
-(Wikisource) So, Thomas, Dumas and Andrews would have been influences of Oake and, undoubtedly, Liebig through his writings and through Andrews.
+Following the release of the second section of Dalton’s first volume in 1810, Thomson published an extensive collection of papers (Annals of Philosophy, 1813-14).
+In these, he utilized the atomic theory to clarify the composition of a vast array of compounds.
+His work significantly aided in popularizing the theory, particularly across Europe.

 Salting and draining on the floor

-With this hiatus into the prevailing thought and the “appetite” for industrialisation, Jeppe asked me what the first step is in his curing process.
+Let’s transition now into the particulars of the system of Oake.
+Jeppe asked me what the first step is in his curing process.
 He wants to get to the details!
 “The flitches,” which is what the sides of bacon are called, “are put on the factory floor, which must be made from concrete.
 We lightly sprinkle it with saltpetre so that any leftover blood is drawn from the meat.
-Here is, of course the loss of a bit of albumen, but nearly as much as is done by the salt in dry curing.
+Here is, of course, the loss of a bit of albumen, but nearly as much as is done by the salt in dry curing.
 After this, the curing tanks are stacked.”
 The fact that the floor must be concrete is something that someone, somewhere, had to discover.
 A farmer who normally stacked his meat on a normal barn floor not made with concrete must have installed a new barn floor made from concrete and discovered that his bacon and hams lasted longer.
 So, it became the practice to stack onto concrete floors.

 Tanking or bringing (stacking and pickling) for seven days